unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > * How many data points do we have?
 > * How many features does the data have (don't count month and date as a feature)?
 > * What are the different measured variable types in the data and how many are there (humidity etc.) ?
+> * * (Optional) Plot the distributions of the different features in the dataset.
+What can you learn from this?
 >
 > > ## Solution
 > > ~~~